a-morales/kwm/README.md

 Moving a window directly with the mouse WILL BREAK the window-trees of both monitors.

 The first time a monitor is connected, the user may have to click several times on the screen for it to register.
-After this step, moving the mouse to a different monitor should activate the monitor automatically as long as there
+After this step, moving the mouse to a different monitor should activate the monitor automatically.
-are at least two windows opened that the user can activate through mouse-over.
-If less than two windows are open, simply do a single mouseclick on a/the window/desktop.

 *Kwm* requires access to osx accessibility.
 Creating a certificate and codesigning the binary works as well.
 Tested on Osx El Capitan (10.11.1 / 10.11.2).